joelchrono12/joelchrono12.ml/_posts/2024-09-22-the-gba-experience-i-wanted.md

 Honestly, it can do pretty much everything OnionOS does, _except_ for the quick game switching.
 However, theere is a history section which can work as a replacement.
 It still lacks a bunch of features such as Bluetooth functionality, Activity Tracking and a few others, but the essentials work really well.

 The device can emulate up to PS1 with power to spare, and can run some Dreamcast, Nintendo 64 and PSP, but the performance is not the best.

+{% include img.html image='/assets/img/blogs/2024-09-22-the-rg35xx-sp-in-all-its-glory--metroid-fusion-was-the-first-game-i-beat-on-it.png' caption='The RG35XX SP in all its glory, Metroid Fusion was the first game I beat on it' %}

 ## Finishing thoughts